polae/flet-route-async/README.md

 ## flet-route-async
 This is a working project template for Flet using [its new FastAPI engine](https://flet.dev/blog/flet-for-fastapi) and [flet-route](https://github.com/saurabhwadekar/flet_route) for async routing.

+It sets up the FletFastAPI app with its assets directory, so you can store and use static files.

+The code has been formatted using the default settings in [Black](https://black.readthedocs.io/en/stable/#).

 ### Setup